futurecolors/fc-toolbelt/README.rst

 ::

     fct COMMAND [command-specific-options]
-    fct help COMMAND

 Commands
 ^^^^^^^^

+Use ``fct help COMMAND`` to see what options are available

-:boilerplate:   Start new project from boilerplate
+:boilerplate:   Start new project from boilerplate, e.g. `tinned-django`_
 :config:        Configure toolbelt for first usage
 :git:           Useful git aliases, read more in fct help git
 :gitlab:        Shortcuts to create repos & assign users